 - a.
 No portion of any outdoor commercial recreation facility area shall be located closer than one hundred (100) feet to any property line.
 Parking shall not be permitted in the front yard. - b.
 Consideration shall be given to locating outdoor facilities away from residential property lines.
 The Planning Board may require that these facilities be screened through use of vegetation, fencing or a combination thereof from adjoining residential properties. - c.
 Hours of operation.
 The hours of operation may be limited to minimize impacts associated with noise, lighting, traffic and similar potential effects which may be disruptive to adjoining uses. - d.
 Site lighting.
 A site lighting plan shall be provided and designed so as not to affect adjoining residential properties.
 The Planning Board may approve a light fixture that exceeds the height for an outdoor recreation use set forth in Article V (A)(14) provided it finds that there will be no detrimental impact on adjoining uses. - e.
 Noise.
 All requirements of Local Law #4 of 2008 as may be amended from time to time and (Site Plan) Article VII shall be met.
 Adequate evidence shall be furnished by the applicant demonstrating that noise levels will not disturb nearby residential properties.
 Such evidence must take into account the nature of the activity, the general demeanor of the participants, the frequency of the activity and the time and day of the proposed activity. - f.
 Waste.
 The Site Plan shall demonstrate that wastes, including runoff containing fertilizer, pesticides, as well as solid waste will be contained, treated and disposed of in accordance with applicable local, county, state and federal regulations.
 The Planning Board shall approve the location of any portable toilet device or other temporary waste disposal system that may be allowed in conjunction with an outdoor recreation facility. - g.
 Special considerations.
-Because the range of recreational activities allowed as components of commercial recreation establishments are broad and the characteristics and intensity of use may vary, the Planning Board may impose such additional requirements as may be necessary to provide adequate protection to adjoining and nearby properties, considering the proposed activity, the proposed location and the nature of the adjoining community
+Because the range of recreational activities allowed as components of commercial recreation establishments are broad and the characteristics and intensity of use may vary, the Planning Board may impose such additional requirements as may be necessary to provide adequate protection to adjoining and nearby properties, considering the proposed activity, the proposed location and the nature of the adjoining community. - h.
+For outdoor paintball/laser tag facilities, only biodegradable dyes, paints, gelatins, and other tagging substances shall be used.

-Recreational Vehicle (RV)e
+Recreational Vehicle (RV)